schemahero/schemahero-docs/learn/source/tutorial/create-table.md

 **Lines 15-18:** Create a column named `name` and ensure that it has the `character varying (255)` data type.
 We are also adding a `NOT NULL` constraint to this column to make it a required column.

-## Validating and approving the migration
+## Validating the migration

-Now that we've deployed the `table` object, it doesn't automatically apply.
+Although we've deployed the `table` object, the schema is not automatically altered.
 Instead, a new (or edited) `table` object will generate a `migration` object that can be inspected and then approved or rejected.
 By default, SchemaHero requires an approval process because some database schema migrations can be destructive.
 Immediate deployments (without approval) can be enabled by adding a key to the `database` object.